sahhollingsworth/Horiseon-landing-page_accesibility-refactor/README.md

 ## Acknowledgments

-Several articles extensively breakingdown of the semantic HTML elements <section> <article> <aside>, as follows:
+Several articles extensively breakingdown semantic HTML element use and best practices as follows:
 ** Adam Wood - [HTML5 Aside Element: Here Are The Good And Not So Good Uses For It](https://html.com/tags/aside/) ** @/vkash8574 - [How to create an HTML document which uses aside element ?](https://www.geeksforgeeks.org/how-to-create-an-html-document-which-uses-aside-element/)
 ** Daniel Tonon - [How to Section Your HTML](https://css-tricks.com/how-to-section-your-html/)